What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 Size of the network: The price of cryptocurrencies also depends on the size of the network.
 Cryptocurrency networks that have more users and are more widely distributed are correlated to higher values because they are considered more secure.

 New cryptocurrencies: In the early years, Bitcoin was the only competitive cryptocurrency in the market.
-Now more than 2,200 cryptocurrencies are competing with Bitcoin for market share.
+Now thousands of cryptocurrencies are competing with Bitcoin for market share.

 The news and media: The news and media are influential factors in cryptocurrency prices.
 The good news about prices, or adoption, or positive regulatory news can lead to positive price increases.

 Market manipulation: Market manipulation in crypto has a significant influence on the price of cryptocurrencies.
-Crypto whales are the people or groups of people who own significant percentages of cryptocurrencies and they can manipulate the price by seeing large amounts in a single transaction.
+Crypto whales are the people or groups of people who own significant percentages of cryptocurrencies and they can manipulate the price by buying or selling large amounts in a single transaction.
+This is why many crypto whales use OTC desks for trading to avoid setting off large price movements.

 Mass adoption: Only a small number of people have invested or traded in cryptocurrency.
 As more people adopt cryptocurrencies, the price of the market leaders will likely increase.